don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

         console.log(topic, message.toString());
     });

+    mqttClient.on('error', (error) => {
+        console.log(error);
+    });

-Run the `mqtt-test` and ensure you see MQTT message printed to the console.
+Run the `mqtt-test` and ensure you see MQTT messages printed to the console.

     node mqtt-test.js

+Sample output

+    itp/device_12/temperature 65.30
+    itp/device_12/humidity 40.30
+    itp/device_14/temperature 80.42
+    itp/device_14/humidity 19.00
+    itp/device_06/temperature 44.60
+    itp/device_06/humidity 81.40

 ## Log MQTT messages to a File

 Now that we can read MQTT messages, let's write them to a file instead of just printing them to the console.
-Copy `mqtt-test.js` to `mqtt-logger.js`.

-    cp mqtt-test.js mqtt-logger.js

-Windows

-    copy mqtt-test.js mqtt-logger.js
+Create a new file `mqtt-logger.js`.
+Copy the code from `mqtt-test.js` and paste it into the `mqtt-logger.js` file.

-Open `mqtt-logger.js` in your editor.
-After the require('dotenv') line add the following code to, require `fs` and create a variable to hold the file name of the log file.
+After the `require('dotenv').config();` line add the following code to, require `fs` and create a variable to hold the file name of the log file.

     const fs = require('fs');
     const fileName = './mqtt.log';